AdamPrimer/runbot/README.md

 ## TODO ##

-- [streams] Allow blacklisting on a "timeout" so that bans wear off automatically after a specified period.
 - [modules] Moderator/Admin hierarchy rather than all admins being equal
 - [modules] Add ability for `!help <command>`